Illustration of a man playing cards with the devil — visual representation of temptation and wit in Poker with the Devil by David Ritter.

 He staggered down a broken road,

-Joe held doubt and was down and out,
+Joe felt doubt and was down and out

 with little hope at all.